 If you are a U.S. citizen or a lawful permanent resident and are sponsoring a family member to immigrate to the U.S., you will likely need to file the I-864 Affidavit of Support form.
-The purpose is to show that your immigrating relative will not likely become a public charge, because you will either support him or her, or reimburse any government agency from which your relative claims need-based assistance.
+The purpose is to show that your immigrating relative will not likely become a public charge, because you will either support them or reimburse any government agency from which your relative claims need-based financial assistance.

-Here, the main sponsor writes his or her name and checks Box "1.a" if it's purely a family immigration case.
-If the sponsor is an employer/family petitioner, he or she must check Box "1.b" or "1.c".
-Friends or non-petitioning who agree to fill in this form as joint sponsors check either Box "1.d" or "1.e".
+Here, the main sponsor writes their name and checks Box "1.a" if it's purely a family immigration case.
+A sponsor that's an employer/family petitioner must check Box "1.b" or "1.c".
+Friends or non-petitioning relatives who agree to fill in this form as joint sponsors check either Box "1.d" or "1.e".

 Box "f" is for situations where the immigrant's original sponsor died after the I-130 petition was approved and the immigrant is asking U.S. Citizenship and Immigration Services (USCIS) to allow the application to go forward for humanitarian reasons (called "reinstatement").
 In this case, the immigrant must find another family member in the U.S. who is willing to serve as a substitute sponsor and meets the basic sponsorship requirements (age 18, domiciled in the U.S., and a U.S. citizen, permanent resident, or national).
 Family members who qualify to do this include the immigrant's spouse, parent, mother- or father-in-law, brother or sister, child (if at least 18 years of age), son or daughter-in-law, sister- or brother-in-law, grandparent, grandchild, and legal guardian.

 These are basic questions concerning the person immigrating.
-If the immigrant hasn't been assigned an A-Number or USCIS Online Account Number, leave these blank.
+If the immigrant hasn't been assigned an A-Number or USCIS Online Account Number, that's okay; leave these blank.

 But if a lawful permanent resident father petitions for his wife and stepchildren, the children are allowed to accompany the mother on her I-130 petition without having petitions separately filed for each of them, and they therefore won't need separate Form I-864s prepared on their behalf, so should all be listed on this one form.